Honors College Requirements

 • Two- or three-minute video

-• IMPORTANT NOTE: If your video file is too large to upload on the online application form, please upload your video to YouTube and make the link public for viewing.
-Submit your video link in a Word document on the online application form.
+IMPORTANT NOTE: Please upload your video to YouTube and mark the link “unlisted” to allow viewing of your video without the need for a password.
+Submit your video link in the online application form.

 Important Dates